 A: Bears have very simple stomachs, much like humans and their ability to digest various kinds of foods is similar as well.
 The ideal food for bears is one that is highly digestible, highly nutritious, and abundant.
 Durangos’ homes and gardens provide an abundance of foods which meet all 3 criteria.
 What normally keeps bears away is a natural wariness to humans.
 However, in times of food shortage, this wariness is overcome.
 If nothing bad happens to a bear when it encounters humans or homes, then bears have just received a full belly at little cost.
 If this behavior is repeated several times, we call this a food-conditioned bear.
 As this behavior continues, the bear shows no wariness to people.
-This is now a human-habituated bear, one that is more dangerous than a wild bear.
+This is now a human-habituated and food-conditioned bear, one that is more dangerous than a wild bear.

 Q: My neighbors wheel their trash out the night before pickup.
 Doesn’t that cause bear problems?

 A: Very much so.
 Work in Arizona shows that the single most effective technique to reduce bear-people conflicts is to place trash out the morning of pickup only.
-The 3 keys to bears and human garbage are: placing your trash out the morning of pickup only, storing garbage all week in a secure building or storage site and regularly cleaning trash containers with a solution of bleach and water or ammonia.
+The 3 keys to bears and human garbage are: placing your trash out the morning of pickup only, storing garbage all week in a secure building or storage site and regularly cleaning trash containers with a solution of bleach and water.

 Q: Is it true that mother bears teach their cubs to look for easy food in trash?

 A: Only if she has already learned to seek food from trash.
 Normally wild bears are wary of being around humans.
 It usually takes a natural food shortage to force bears to seek out human-provided food.
 However, once they learn that trash and yards are easy foraging areas, they never forget.
-If a mother bear has already become food-habituated, then she teaches her cubs about this food source from the very beginning, as much of a cubs first six months is learning about “habitat” from following its mother.
+If a mother bear has already become food-conditioned, then she teaches her cubs about this food source from the very beginning, as much of a cubs first six months is learning about “habitat” from following its mother.
 She teaches them den locations, good shade spots and food sources.
 If she is a trash-addicted bear, she will teach her cubs to be trash-addicted as well.
 Considering that a black bear may live to be 20 years old in the wild, this is a bad habit to let get started in their first year.
 Your yard then becomes part of their “normal” habitat, and not only in a bad natural food years.